 The HOA Can:

-- Enforce rules and regulations by law – Since the HOA requires that all new residents of the community agree to the HOA regulations by signing a contract, it is legally binding.
+2. Enforce rules and regulations by law – Since the HOA requires that all new residents of the community agree to the HOA regulations by signing a contract, it is legally binding.
 HOA has the legal power to require residents to abide by the terms of their contract.
-Most HOA’s have laws on unkept lawns.
+Most HOA’s have rules on unkept lawns.
 If a homeowner receives a request from the HOA to cut their lawn because it has grown too high and breaks community guidelines, the resident must comply.
-HOA also has specific rules on important items such as trash disposal, building on property, and restrictions on paint on the outside of the home.
+HOA also has specific rules on important items such as trash disposal, building on property, and restrictions on home exterior paint which can affect the home value.

 The HOA Can Not: